ToadAid/tobyworld-lore-v1/TOBY_LORE_V1.1_FULL_EN-ZH.md

 ## 🎴 Visual Guide Placeholder

-*(Optional: Illustration of a meditating frog at the edge of the pond, calm waves radiating outward, while chaotic noise is kept outside the circle of stillness.)*
+*(Optional: Illustration of a frog meditating in the pond, with ripples spiraling outward like time rings on water, a clock faintly glowing in the sky above.)*

 ---